xlwings/xlwings/docs/pro/server/officejs_addins.rst

 Quickstart
 ----------

-This quickstart shows you how you can call Python both from a button on the task pane and directly from a Ribbon button. xlwings can be used with any web framework and the quickstart repo therefore contains various implementations such as ``app/server_fastapi.py`` or ``app/server_starlette.py``.
+This quickstart shows you how you can call Python both from a button on the task pane and directly from a Ribbon button. xlwings can be used with any web framework and the quickstart repo therefore contains various implementations such as ``app/server_fastapi.py`` or ``app/server_starlette.py``: you only need to use one of them.
 At the end of this quickstart, you'll have a working environment for local development.

 1. **Download quickstart repo**: Use Git to clone the following repository: https://github.com/xlwings/xlwings-officejs-quickstart.
 If you don't want to use Git, you could also download the repo by clicking on the green ``Code`` button, followed by ``Download ZIP``, then unzipping it locally.
 2. **Update manifest**: If you want to build your own add-in based off this quickstart repo, replace ``<Id>xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx</Id>`` in ``manifest-xlwings-officejs-quickstart.xml`` with a unique ID that you can create by visiting https://www.guidgen.com or by running the following command in Python: ``import uuid;print(uuid.uuid4())``.